 Friesen (2008) describes how myths emerge when ideological positions and arguments become integrated into common understanding and discourse, often encapsulated in catchphrases or buzzwords.
 Some of the best critical literature on the subject (for example, Bennett et al. 2008; Jones & Shao, 2011) suggests the proliferation of the digital natives ‘myth’ owes more to intuition and anecdotes than any considered insight or empirically-based evidence.
 More seriously, there is genuine concern that terms such as digital natives may have influenced ill-informed decisions affecting educational policy.
 Yet arguably, this is a backlash that has been driven as much by agendas as any rigorous empirical evidence proving otherwise.
 After all, challenging the generational binary corresponds with fundamental ideals conversant with progressive educational values regarding inclusivity and diversity.

-The Visitors and Residents model (White & Le Cornu, 2011) quickly gained recognition within the ed-tech field as an alternative framework to digital natives, and seems to offer a more nuanced approach to addressing educational practice.
+The Visitors and Residents model (White & Le Cornu, 2011) quickly gained recognition (and PR mileage) within the ed-tech field as an alternative framework to digital natives, and seems to offer a more nuanced approach to addressing educational practice.
 At least this binary emerged from original research and is currently being subjected to further empirical examination by providing a framework for a series of interesting JISC-funded projects.
-And whilst the authors stress the value of Visitors and Residents when it is considered more as a continuum, they acknowledge the effectiveness of simple binaries as heuristics for communicating complex ideas.
+And whilst the authors stress its value when considered more as a continuum, they acknowledge the effectiveness of simple binaries as heuristics for communicating complex ideas.

 For me, developing a critical stance as a researcher is partly founded on the ability to identify, expose and challenge rhetorical devices in academic discourse.
 I’m no expert in the study of rhetoric, but from a critical theory perspective, we should seek to expose knowledge claims characterised by idealist and reductivist positions by developing more complex dialectical framings (Kellner, 2003).
 In doing so, knowledge is seen as fundamentally pluralistic and incongruous, subject to multiple and sometimes contradictory perspectives that have been shaped historically and culturally (Friesen, 2008).
 This requires us to recognise the type of orthodoxies and rhetoric inherent in the arguments around terms like digital natives, both for and against.
 This might seem hard to swallow when we are drawing on what we perceive to be a privileged and superior understanding.
 However, we cannot claim either ownership or exclusivity in the way we define, promote or dismiss such terms.